 “Let’s hope not.”

 “I hope not too.”

 “So…Miss.
-Zeng, what are we going to do now?”
-Jacky asks.
+Tseng, what are we going to do now?”
+Jacky asked.

 Want to play a game?
 How many stars do you think are up there?”